-Oral Communication (EN 203) is an introductory course in public speaking aimed to help the student develop verbal communication skills.

-3 credit hrs On-Campus - every spring
+Oral Communication (EN 203) is an introductory course in public speaking to help students develop verbal communication skills.
+Emphasis is on giving students confidence and public speaking skills.
+3 credit hrs On-Campus - every fall

 Research Methods (EN 205) builds on skills learned in Writing and Research, guiding students through the entire process of a research project, from selecting a topic to final proofing and submission, including the nature and purpose of research, the range of sources available, and the use of bibliographic software.